 Are you looking for a flexible healthcare profession in integrative medicine?
 Do you enjoy having a one-on-one connection with people?
 If so, becoming a massage therapist may be a great move for you.
 Let Allegany College of Maryland's Massage Therapy program educate you in this ever-expanding health care field.

-With more individuals exploring alternative methods for preventive care, professional therapeutic massage is increasingly in demand.
+With more individuals exploring alternative methods for preventive care, professional massage therapy is increasingly in demand.
 For practitioners, massage offers great diversity and flexibility as a profession whether you choose to work full-time or simply supplement your current income with part-time work.

 FULLY ACCREDITED MASSAGE PROGRAM

 Comprised of non-clinical and clinical components, our program blends the science of anatomy and physiology with the art of massage.
-Our program's therapeutic massage clinic, held on-site in our Allied Health building, gives you the chance to practice Swedish, deep tissue, myofascial release, and alternative therapies.
+Our program's massage therapy clinic, held on-site in our Allied Health building, gives you the chance to practice Swedish, deep tissue, myofascial release, and alternative therapies.
 (You must have a satisfactory health record on file prior to your clinical experience.)
 In addition to clinic experiences, you'll have the opportunity for fieldwork practice in seated massage.

 As a Massage Therapy program student, you'll take classes at our Cumberland campus over the course of four semesters and two summer sessions.
 As you learn various massage modalities, ethics, business, and self care and develop your technique through four clinical courses of massage practice, you'll find yourself well prepared for the profession.

 In addition, you'll participate in community activities to promote the profession and educate people about the benefits of massage through presentations and chair massage events.
 Students in ACM's Massage Therapy program will participate in the Massage Club.
-The Massage Club is responsible for hosting a program open house each year and coordinates fundraisers to support their graduation banquet.
+The Massage Club is responsible for coordinating fundraisers to support their graduation banquet.